 Trainers

-IMS trainers serve to develop and implement am ongoing SRP training program for group members, and analyze practices to identify compliance shortfalls and training needs, and then to implement a regular training program for group members.
-Training is one of the most important determinants of effective management of a producer group and also a key driver of success for the verification process.
+IMS trainers serve to develop and implement an ongoing SRP training program for group members, analyse practices to identify compliance shortfalls and training needs, and implement a regular training program for group members.
+Training is one of the most important determinants of effective management of a producer group and a key driver of success for the verification process.

 Qualifications: